Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 Perk Required : None

+_Effect_ :

+Summon Wolf, mudcrab, bear, troll, Ice spirit, Sabercat, Steed and werewolves, or is a daedra Summon duration is extended by 50%.
+Does not affect raise dead / Zombie spells.

 **Spiritual Binding**

 Your knowledge of Oblivion's spiritual aspects increases health, stamina and damage of all your summoned spirits.